pingcap/tispark/docs/userguide_2.0.md

 > **Note:**
 >
-> TiSpark 2.4 is the only version we still maintain in TiSpark 2.x.
+> TiSpark 2.4 is the only version we still maintain that supports spark 2.3 and 2.4

 - [Requirements](#requirements)
 - [Recommended deployment configurations](#recommended-deployment-configurations)